Take back the night

 And every time, there’s still something.

-Not home exactly, but Bordeaux is one of the few places that ever made me understand why people use that word.
+But Bordeaux is one of the few places that ever made me understand why people use that word.

 Maybe that’s enough.